corbado/example-passkeys-flutter/README.md

 Variables:

-- PACKAGE-NAME: The Android package name (com.corbado.api) for this app if you don't rename it
+- PACKAGE-NAME: The Android package name (e.g. com.corbado.api) for this app if you don't rename it
 - FINGERPRINT-OF-YOUR-SIGNING-KEY: The fingerprint of the key with which the app is signed (Android studio signs apps automatically before execution).
   It can be obtained by
   executing ```keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android```
   .
-  From there take the sha256 fingerprint and enter it
+  From there, take the SHA256 fingerprint and enter it
   here: https://www.rapidtables.com/convert/number/hex-to-ascii.html.
   Next, copy the resulting string and enter it here: https://www.base64url.com/encode.
-Here, take the resulting Base 64 URL encoded string and use it as FINGERPRINT-OF-YOUR-SIGNING-KEY.
+Here, take the resulting Base 64 URL encoded string and use it as `FINGERPRINT-OF-YOUR-SIGNING-KEY`.
-  Alternatively follow step 3.1. to let flutter host the assetlinks file and copy the fingerprint from there: ```localhost:8080/.well-known/assetlinks.json```.
+  Alternatively, follow step 3.1. to let flutter host `assetlinks.json` and copy the fingerprint from there: ```localhost:8080/.well-known/assetlinks.json```.

 Follow the steps described in
 the [FIDO2 API Documentation](https://developers.google.com/identity/fido/android/native-apps) page,
 to adjust the Android manifest accordingly.

-You can use [Google's tool](https://developers.google.com/digital-asset-links/tools/generator) to verify that your assetlinks.json file is setup correctly.
+You can use [Google's tool](https://developers.google.com/digital-asset-links/tools/generator) to verify that your assetlinks.json file is set up correctly.

 ### 3.3.
 Running the Android app